2024 Africa Women's Sevens

-The 2024 Africa Women's Sevens is the 12th edition of the Africa Women's Sevens, an annual African rugby sevens tournament.
+The 2024 Africa Women's Sevens was the 12th edition of the Africa Women's Sevens, an annual African rugby sevens tournament.
 The event took place at the Legon Sports Stadium, Accra, Ghana between 9 and 10 November 2024.The top three teams qualified for the 2025 Challenger Series.

 A total of twelve teams participated.

 Teams

 The following teams competed in the 2024 Africa Women's Sevens: